impulse-ml/impulse-ml-recommender-php-documentation/2_api_dataset.md

 ##### Passing data to Impulse-ML: Recommender Dataset

-As each algorithm, not only machine learning algorithm Impulse-ML: Recommender must have knowledge about your data.
+Each algorithm, not only machine learning algorithm Impulse-ML: Recommender, must have knowledge about your data.
 Since the PHP applications use different storage systems Impulse-ML: Recommender has no database data fetcher - you might consider pass data directly to Dataset class instance.